jeffmcutter/cf_shortcuts/cfssh/README.md

 Note that this program can enable you to do things faster, including mistakes, use at your own risk.

-Hosts files must be named cfhosts.groupname where groupname is a name for the group of hosts.
-Usage provides the list of groups found based upon the files.
-Entries in host files may be commented out using # at the beginning of the line.

 Files can be placed into /root/bin and then cfssh will be in root's PATH.

-Update cfhosts.* files with appropriate hostnames or IP addresses.
+Update cfhosts file with appropriate hostnames or IP addresses and group assignments.

 # Usages: